 I had a 20 week abortion without sedation only 3 days ago

-I have every emotion going through me, I had a 20 week gestation abortion only 3 days ago.
+I have every emotion going through me, I had a 20-week gestation abortion only 3 days ago.
 It was awful and I can't stop thinking about the procedure.
 I am however experiencing great relief.
+Here's my story.

 I woke up one night in the greatest pain of my life up to that point.
 I knew immediately what was happening, a miscarriage.
 I spent hours in the bathroom alone sobbing, bleeding everywhere, and terrified beyond words.
 I had worked through many emotions.
 I felt extreme loss, regret, a sense of agony for the poor baby that died inside of me, and I had to dispose of.
 It gave me nightmares.